3 Dimension reduction overview

-Dimension is perceived in a tour using the spread of points.
+The number of variables, \(p\), is considered to be the dimension of the data.
+However, the observed data may live in a lower dimensional sub-space, this means the observations do not fill out the full \(p\)-dimensions.
+This implicit dimensionality is perceived in a tour using the spread of points.
 When the points are spread far apart, then the data is filling the space.
-Conversely when the points “collapse” into a sub-region then the data is only partially filling the space, and some dimension reduction to reduce to this smaller dimensional space may be worthwhile.
+Conversely, when the points “collapse” into a sub-region then the data is only partially filling the space, and some dimension reduction to reduce to this smaller dimensional space may be worthwhile.

 Let’s start with some 2D examples.
-You need at least two variables to be able to talk about association between variables.
 Figure 3.1 shows three plots of two variables.
-Plot (a) shows two variables that are strongly linearly associated2, because when x1 is low, x2 is low also, and conversely when x1 is high, x2 is also high.
+Plot (a) shows two variables that are strongly linearly associated1, because when x1 is low, x2 is low also, and conversely when x1 is high, x2 is also high.
 This can also be seen by the reduction in spread of points (or “collapse”) in one direction making the data fill less than the full square of the plot.
 So from this we can conclude that the data is not fully 2D.
 The second step is to infer which variables contribute to this reduction in dimension.
 The axes for x1 and x2 are drawn extending from \((0,0)\) and because they both extend out of the cloud of points, in the direction away from the collapse of points we can say that they are jointly responsible for the dimension reduction.

 Figure 3.1 (b) shows a pair of variables that are not linearly associated.
 Variable x1 is more varied than x3 but knowing the value on x1 tells us nothing about possible values on x3.
 Before running a tour all variables are typically scaled to have equal spread.
 The purpose of the tour is to capture association and relationships between the variables, so any univariate differences should be removed ahead of time.
 Figure 3.1 (c) shows what this would look like when x3 is scaled - the points are fully spread in the full square of the plot.